riolubruh/SplitLargeFiles/README.md

 ![File visually reassembled into original file](images/visualReassembly.png)

-Downloading the file results in the reassembled original file being put in the temp directory.
+Downloading the file results in the reassembled original file being put in the directory of your choice.

 ## Other Features
 - Manual refresh controls both per-message and per-channel in context menus